Featured Building Operations & Maintenance

 The eight pillars of total productive maintenance improve equipment reliability with proactive and preventive measures.

-1. Autonomous maintenance returns routine maintenance responsibility to operators.
-This equipment ownership means operators are responsible for cleaning, lubricating equipment, running facility condition assessments, and spotting emergent issues.
+1. Autonomous maintenance: This returns routine maintenance responsibility to operators.
+Equipment ownership means operators are responsible for cleaning and lubricating equipment, running facility condition assessments, and spotting emergent issues.

-2. Planned maintenance minimizes unplanned stop time by scheduling maintenance tasks based on measured failure rates.
+2. Planned maintenance: This proactive approach minimizes unplanned stop time by scheduling maintenance tasks based on measured failure rates.

-6. Training and education develop operator skills with regular training and coaching on TPM principles.
+6. Training and education: Provides comprehensive training programs to develop operator skills and knowledge related to equipment maintenance and TPM principles.

-7. Safety, health, and environment create an accident-free workplace by eliminating potential health and safety risks.
+7. Safety, health, and environment: Implements practices that create an accident-free workplace by eliminating potential health and safety risks.

-8. TPM in administration improves administrative operations (order processing, procurement, and scheduling) by minimizing waste in administrative functions.
+8. TPM in administration: Extends TPM principles beyond the plant floor to administrative and support operations (order processing, procurement, and scheduling).
+This improves efficiency and minimizes waste in administrative functions.

 So, what benefits can you expect with total productive maintenance?
 Keep reading.